 The high temperatures in the summer months average 70 to 90°F (21 to 32°C) and the lows average 40 to 60°F (4 to 16°C).
 The overnight temperatures can drop to the freezing point even during the summer at the highest elevations.
 Rainfall is light to moderate throughout the region.
 Salt Lake City receives the least amount of rain with an average of less than 1 in (25 mm) per month during summer; Jackson averages 1.5 in (38 mm) and Rapid City averages 2.5 in (63 mm.)

-Okay, if you’re as excited as I am (I hope you are), then I would highly recommend signing up ASAP as this trip is incredibly limited and we will not be adding more space.
+Okay, if you’re as excited as I am (I hope you are), then I would highly recommend signing up ASAP as this trip is incredibly limited.
 If you’re looking for a little adventure, some gorgeous scenery, and lots of fun, then this is the perfect trip for you.
 I hope I’ll see you there!